dannyLister/hello-world/README.md

 # hello-world

-this is called a commit. a change in a branch in github. thought i would have another go, with a commit
+this is called a commit. a change in a branch in github.

+attempt number three
+lets try again with a gif in the comment section!!